port-labs/contains-package-example/README.md

 In this example, you will create a string property named `gradle`, and ingest the content of the build.gradle file into as a string.

 ## Service Blueprint
-Create the service blueprint in Port [using this json file](.resources/gradleBlueprint.json)
+Create the service blueprint in Port [using this json file](.resources/gradleBlueprint.json).
+Alternatively, you can add a String property to your repository's blueprint with the identifier of `gradleFile`.
+If done so, you will need to add a change to your mapping config: In the `repository` kind selector, add a new property mapping like so:
+gradleFile: file://build.gradle

 ### Calculation Property
 In the `gradleBlueprint.json` file, you can see an example of the calculation property.
 In this example, we are using JQ to test if the string property `gradle` contains the substring `log4j-api:2.14.1`.
 Then, we set the value of this calculation to the boolean property `gradleContains`